LiaPlayground/LiaScript-User-Symposium-2023/00_Lessons_learned.md

 + ... is not only text, but also includes animations, videos, and interactive elements.
 + ... depends on specific learning goals and the didactic concept of the teacher.
-+ ... has to be interated in a learning management system mostly.
++ ... has to be iterated in a learning management system mostly.

 **************************************************

 ## My current usage

-Starting in 2018 we switched the learning content of our (courses)[https://github.com/TUBAF-IfI-LiaScript] completely to LiaScript.
+Starting in 2018 we switched the learning content of our [courses](https://github.com/TUBAF-IfI-LiaScript) completely to LiaScript.

 !?[](https://github.com/LiaPlayground/LiaScript-User-Symposium-2023/raw/main/vid/TUBAF.mp4)